WaveAssist/WaveAssist/README.md

 ## ✨ Features

-- 🔐 Simple `init()` to connect with your project
+- 🔐 One-line `init()` to connect with your project
+- ⚙️ Automatically works on local and cloud (worker) environments
-- 📦 Store and retrieve data (DataFrames, JSON, or strings)
+- 📦 Store and retrieve data (DataFrames, JSON, strings)
 - 🧠 LLM-friendly function names (`init`, `store_data`, `fetch_data`)
 - 📁 Auto-serialization for common Python objects
-- ✅ Ready for integration with any workflow or script
+- ✅ Built for automation workflows, cron jobs, and AI pipelines

 ---